angsherpa232/parallax_theme/README.md

 ### Free Basic Parallax theme

-Parallax_theme is a simple website theme with basic parallax effect that you can use for your next project for free.
+Parallax_theme is a simple static website with basic parallax effect that you can use for your next project for free.
 Right now the images are randomly changing based on source.unsplash.com.

 ### Getting started